Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Introduction

-In summary, our contributions can be outlined as follows: \begin{enumerate} \item We distill the self-evaluation capability of LLMs into SLMs, primarily focusing on enhancing the accuracy of SLMs across various NLP tasks.
-This helps smaller models understand the potential reasons behind correct or incorrect reasoning and lays the foundation for mitigating errors (e.g., hallucinations) arising from flawed CoTs. \item We distill a variety of CoTs and corresponding multiple self-evaluation outputs from LLMs into SLMs, leveraging extensive reasoning chains and self-evaluation outputs derived from the comprehensive state spaces of LLMs, thus enabling SLMs to encompass both enhanced reasoning and more comprehensive model capabilities. \item Comprehensive experiments verified that our method significantly improves the performance and reliability of distilled SLMs, which enables SLMs to inherit the self-evaluation capability and comprehensive thinking of LLMs and outperforms previous CoT distillation methods. \end{enumerate}
+In summary, our contributions can be outlined as follows: \begin{enumerate} \item We distill the self-evaluation capability from LLMs into SLMs, which helps SLMs understand the potential reasons behind correct or incorrect reasoning and lays the foundation for mitigating errors (e.g., hallucinations) arising from flawed CoTs. \item We distill diverse CoTs and corresponding multiple self-evaluation outputs from LLMs into SLMs, enabling SLMs to learn a more comprehensive state space of LLMs.
+This approach empowers SLMs with enhanced reasoning and more comprehensive capabilities. \item Comprehensive experiments demonstrate that our method enables SLMs to inherit the self-evaluation capability and comprehensive thinking of LLMs, significantly enhancing the performance and reliability of distilled SLMs, and outperforming previous CoT distillation methods.
+This affirms our method is essential for creating robust and efficient SLMs capable of high-quality reasoning in resource-constrained environments. \end{enumerate}